vidhisharma3193/mod1_review/README.md

 - Bank.all should return all bank instances

-- Bank#account should return all account that belong to the bank
+- Bank#accounts should return all accounts that belong to the bank

-- Bank#customers should return all of the Customers that are associated with the bank
+- Bank#customers should return all of the customers that are associated with the bank

+- Bank#open_account takes customer instance as an argument and create a new account with 100 as an initial balance

 ## account
-- Account.new() should create a new account that takes an customer instance, bank instance and balance
+- Account.new() should create a new account that takes a customer instance, a bank instance, and a balance

 - Account#customer, Account#bank and Account#balance should work